bartificer/programming-by-stealth/docs/_tidbits/tidbit11.md

 ## The Big-Picture — PowerShell's Philosophy

-PowerShell's philosophy is different to that of both Bash and JavaScript, and the route to a positive experience is to lean into that fact.
-To have a good JavaScript experience you need to think about the world in a JavaScripty way, to have a good experience in Bash you need to think about the world in a Bashy way, and to have a good experience you need to think about the work in a PowerShelly way.
+**PowerShell's philosophy is different** to that of both Bash and JavaScript, and the route to a positive experience is to **lean into that fact**.
+To have a good JavaScript experience you need to think about the world in a *JavaScripty* way, to have a good experience in Bash you need to think about the world in a *Bashy* way, and to have a good PowerShell experience you need to think about the work in a *PowerShelly* way.

-As I type these notes I can already hear Allison getting impatient and wanting to see some commands, so to get that out of the way, let's do the traditional Hello-World in PowerShell:
+As I type these notes I can already hear Allison getting impatient and wanting to see some commands, so to get that out of the way, let's do the traditional Hello-World in PowerShell

+Open a PowerShell prompt by either:

+1. Opening a regular terminal and entering the command `pwsh`
+2. Using a custom Terminal profile that always runs the PowerShell shell
+3. Using the PowerShell terminal provided by your IDE
+4. Or, if you're on Windows, the dedicated PowerShell 7 app of a PowerShell tab in the Windows Terminal app

+On your PowerShell prompt, enter the following command:

 ```pwsh
 Write-Host 'Hello World!'
 ```

-With that done I now beg your forbearance while we spend some time exploring how PowerShell's philosophy before we end with a very quick syntax overview.
+With that done I now beg your forbearance while we spend some time exploring PowerShell's philosophy before we end with a very quick syntax overview 🙂

 ### The Structure of Commands